jakobnissen/jakobnissen.github.io/posts/borrowchecker.md

 ### Examples where the borrowchecker fails
 Borrowchecker frustration is like being brokenhearted - you can't easily demonstrate it, you have to suffer it yourself to understand what people are talking about.

-That is because the true pain of the borrowchecker is not felt when your small, 20-line demonstration snipped fails to compile - it's when your existing project requires a small modification to ownership structure, and the borrowchecker then refuses to compile your code.
+Borrowchecker pain is not felt when your small, 20-line demonstration snippet fails to compile.
+It's when your existing project requires a small modification to ownership structure, and the borrowchecker then refuses to compile your code.
 Then, once you pull at the tiny loose fiber in your code's fabric, half of it unspools.

 Nonetheless, these tiny examples can still serve to demonstrate the borrowchecker's propensity to reject perfectly fine code.